device42/device42-docs/docs/auto-discovery/packet-capture.md

 4. Configure the utility by editing the `d42pcap.json`file.
 At minimum, configure the following sections to run the Packet Capture utility:

    - **Point the utility at your Device42 instance** by inputting its IP address, username, and password in the `device42` section of the config file.
 Save the file.
    - Enter the name of your capture interface in the `device` property of the `pcap` section.
 Use the name as shown under `ipconfig` on Windows or `ifconfig` on Linux.
-For example `ens32`.
+For example, `ens32`.
    - Adjust the interval property of the common section.
-The default is to relay 60-second chunks of capture data to Device42 to not overwhelm the MA, especially if filtering isn't used or when you're capturing traffic from many devices.
+The default is to relay 60-second chunks of capture data to Device42 to not overwhelm the MA, especially if filtering isn't used or you're capturing traffic from many devices.

 5. The utility may be installed to run as a Windows or Linux Service as desired.
 See the [Installing Device42 Packet Capture as a System Service](#installing-device42-packet-capture-as-a-system-service) section.